-CFS-287 Strategies for Working With Challenging Behaviors 3 Units
+CFS-287 Strategies for Working With Challenging Behaviors 3 Units 54 hours lecture; 54 hours total

 Appropriate for classroom teachers in various settings, students will identify developmentally appropriate behaviors, challenging behaviors and the various influences that effect children's behavior.
 Students will analyze children's behaviors and select strategies to make positive changes.
 Emphasizes the connection between children's social and emotional development and their success in the classroom, and how the teachers' perceptions, experiences, and behavior influence child behaviors.